Hugh George de Willmott Newman: Independence

 On 14 July 1945, Patriarch Abdullah III and Newman mutually agreed that the Catholicate of the West and its head were to be completely independent, that the Catholicate would not be under the jurisdiction of Abdullah III and would only be under the jurisdiction of the Catholicos.
-"It was decreed that the Catholicate was an autocephalous and autonomous Church or Rite, under its own Catholicos and subject to no other jurisdiction."
+"It was decreed that the Catholicate was an autocephalous and autonomous Church or Rite, under its own Catholicos and subject to no other jurisdiction".

 Head of the Apostolic Episcopal Church

 Mar John Emmanuel, head of the Apostolic Episcopal Church, died in 1948; he was succeeded as head of the Apostolic Episcopal Church by Wallace David de Ortega Maxey, who resigned in 1951.
-"His successor, Lowell Paul Wadle, served for two years and, following his resignation, was succeeded by Metropolitian Abp.
-Hugh George de Willmott Newman (1905-1979), the patriarch of Glastonbury."
+"His successor, Lowell Paul Wadle, served for two years and, following his resignation, was succeeded by Metropolitan Abp.
+Hugh George de Willmott Newman (1905-1979), the patriarch of Glastonbury".

 Dissolution and continuation of the Catholicate

 In 1953, Newman held a synod at Glastonbury; the synod decided to dissolve the Catholicate of the West.
 The dissolution was done in order for the Indian law to accept the dissolution of the Indian Orthodox Church that had been under the Catholicos from 1950 until 1951–3.
 To replace the Catholicate of the West, an organisation was created called the United Orthodox Catholicate, still headed by Newman.
-An organisation headed by Newman called the United Orthodox Catholic Church took the title of Catholicate of the West from 1959 and onward.
-Those "puzzling manoeuvres" were made to put an end to the system of "autocephalous tropoi" of the Catholicate, something which "could be done legally only by dissolving the corporation and starting de novo."
+The United Orthodox Catholic Church took the title of Catholicate of the West from 1959 and onward.
+Those "puzzling manoeuvres" were made to put an end to the system of "autocephalous tropoi" of the Catholicate, something which "could be done legally only by dissolving the corporation and starting de novo".

 Death and succession

 Hugh George de Willmott Newman, "patriarch of Glastonbury [...], commonly known as Mar Georgius" died on 28 February 1979.
 He was succeeded as the head of the Apostolic Episcopal Church by William Henry Hugo Newman-Norton (Mar Seraphim) "who served as patriarch of Glastonbury from 1979 to 1994.
-In 1994 he was consecrated as a bishop of the Coptic Orthodox Church and resigned all affiliation with the Apostolic Episcopal Church."
+In 1994 he was consecrated as a bishop of the Coptic Orthodox Church and resigned all affiliation with the Apostolic Episcopal Church".
 At the time of Mar Seraphim and the Catholicate of the West joining the Coptic Orthodox Church to form the British Orthodox Church, some congregants did not follow him and formed part of the Celtic Orthodox Church.